-River Whey Creamery currently produces three different fine aged cheeses, including Keystone, Caldera España, and The Welshman, as well as two creamy fresh cheeses called St. Clements and Midsummer Surprise.
+River Whey Creamery currently produces three different fine aged cheeses, including Keystone, Caldera España, and The Welshman.
+Additionally, it makes two creamy fresh cheeses called St. Clements and Midsummer Surprise.

-Keystone is River Whey Creamery’s cornerstone cheese, a strong northern Italian-style rubbed with Sandy Oaks’ Texas olive oil during its time aging in the “cave.”
+Keystone is River Whey Creamery’s cornerstone cheese.
+It is a strong northern Italian-style rubbed with Sandy Oaks’ Texas olive oil during its time aging in the “cave.”
 Susan recommends using this one with pasta, quiche, or breakfast eggs.

-Caldera España is Susan’s nod to the high plains of Spain but uses Four E’s local South Texas, raw, Jersey cows’ milk instead.
-Aged for three months and then smoked over Texas pecan, this creamy delight is perfect for grilled cheese sandwiches or as the star of a charcuterie plate.
+Caldera España is Susan’s nod to the high plains of Spain.
+Naturally, this cheese uses Four E’s local South Texas, raw, Jersey cows’ milk instead.
+River Whey Creamery ages the cheese for three months and then smokes it over Texas pecan.
+This creamy delight is perfect for grilled cheese sandwiches or as the star of a charcuterie plate.

-The Welshman was developed in honor of Susan’s Welsh heritage and the country’s well-known hard, crumbly white cheese, Caerphilly, originating in the town by the same name.
-It was made by the wives of Welsh miners in an effort to deliciously replenish the fluids lost in the dark mines.
+The Welshman was developed in honor of Susan’s Welsh heritage and the country’s well-known hard, crumbly white cheese.
+Caerphilly, originating in the town by the same name.
+It was made by the wives of Welsh miners in an effort to replenish the fluids lost at work.
 This tangy cheese is reminiscent of cheddar and pairs well with just about anything.

 Midsummer Surprise is Susan’s summer cheese, made with a fromage blanc base, Tahitian vanilla, sea salt, and organic ginger.
 It is spectacular with crackers or added to a salad or veggie dish.